asahicantu/az400/labs/Lab05.md

-# Lab 05 Enabling Continuous Integration with Azure Pipelines
+# Lab 05 - Enabling Continuous Integration with Azure Pipelines

-## Lab overview
+## Overview

 This lab will teach you how to configure continuous integration (CI) and continuous deployment (CD) for your applications using Build and Release in Azure Pipelines.
 This scriptable CI/CD system is web-based and cross-platform while also providing a modern interface for visualizing sophisticated workflows.
 Although we won’t demonstrate all of the cross-platform possibilities in this lab, it's essential to point out that you can also build for iOS, Android, Java (using Ant, Maven, or Gradle), and Linux.